Mathewastuart/VBA-challenge/README.md

 # VBA-challenge

+~All Column naming and formatting done in VBA, can be found in code if not directly referenced here

 Begining of Subscript
 ------------------------
 The Sub-script presented here cycles through all three sheets to get the required data